VishmiVishara/iSegmentor/README.md

 ## Citation

-If you are yousng this repo please cite these papers
+If you are using this repo please cite these papers
 ```
 @INPROCEEDINGS{9605889,
   author={Ganepola, Vayangi Vishmi Vishara and Wirasingha, Torin},